Hill’s Prescription Diet Weight Reduction R/D Canine Dog Food is not rated due to its intentional therapeutic design.

 With that understanding…

 Judging by its ingredients alone, Hill’s Prescription Diet Weight Reduction R/D Canine looks like a below-average dry kibble.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten and soybean meals, this looks like the profile of a dry product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten and soybean meals and flaxseed, this looks like the profile of a dry product containing a moderate amount of meat.